shenef/Boktai-Speedrunning/src/xover_battle/crossover_battle.md

 Put the BIOS file in the following folder:
 _Your Retroarch repository -> system_

+> [!IMPORTANT]
-**Make sure the file is named gba_bios.bin, Retroarch is very finnicky about this.**
+> Make sure the file is named gba_bios.bin, Retroarch is very finnicky about this.

 If you've done everything correctly, the BIOS file should be detected and shown in _Main Menu -> Settings -> Core -> Manage Core -> Nintendo - Game Boy Advance (gbSP) -> Firmware section_.
 ![Retroarch BIOS setting](./assets/images/retroarch_bios_setting.png)